bpatterson-gh/MqttVault/manpage.md

 ## -f, \--file-crypt-key *[string]*

   Password to encrypt the JSON files with.
 If this is *none*, the database will not be encrypted.
+Setting this to *STDIN* will cause an interactive prompt to appear.

   MQTT Vault cannot make use of encrypted and unencrypted files at the same time, but they will not overwrite each other if placed in the same **\--db-root**.
+However, using **\--change-crypt-key** to add or remove encryption will overwrite the files it converts.

   Max length is 32 characters.

   Default: *none*

   Environment variable: **MQTTV_FILECRYPTKEY**

+## \--change-crypt-key

+  Allows an encryption key to be changed, added, or removed.
+Ignores all other arguments except **\--file-crypt-key**.

+  This will overwrite the current database if there are no errors.

+  An interactive prompt will appear to collect the necessary information.
+If **\--file-crypt-key** is specified, it will be used as the current key and the user will only have to enter a new key.
+After the data is converted, the program will halt.

 ## -i, \--client-id  *[string]*